Code0x58/easy-vuls/README.md

 You may also pass in private keys for the container to use, of course this adds to how much you would be trusting the container and its source.

-vuls may require a lot of permissions on a host OS to do its job, for example on Debian it requires root/sudo access to `apt-get`, which can be used to install packages.
+vuls may require a lot of permissions on a target OS to do its job, for example on Debian it requires root/sudo access to `apt-get`, which can be used to install packages.